 The chosen delegates are: Brother Javier Hansen, FSC, a LaSallian Brother who teaches religion at Cathedral High School-El Paso, Texas; Nick López, a single young adult who is the director of campus ministry for the University of Dallas and a guest columnist for the Catholic News Service; and Katie Prejean McGrady, a wife, new mother, youth minister, and speaker from the Diocese of Lake Charles in Louisiana.

-Typically, the bishops gather pre-synod data from questionnaires sent out to episcopal conferences, but this year the bishops are also including this pre-synod gathering as well as the pre-synod youth survey, which was available online last year.
+The bishops have gathered pre-synod data from questionnaires sent out to episcopal conferences as well as a pre-synod youth survey, which was available online last year.
+Now, the ‘Instrumentum Laboris,’ or ‘Working Document,’of the Synod of Bishops on young people has been released.

 - Visit the Vatican’s website for the Synod.